Smart glass: Electrochromic devices

 Recent advancements in modified porous nanocrystalline films have enabled the creation of electrochromic display.
 The single substrate display structure consists of several stacked porous layers printed on top of each other on a substrate modified with a transparent conductor (such as ITO or PEDOT:PSS).
 Each printed layer has a specific set of functions.
 A working electrode consists of a positive porous semiconductor such as titanium dioxide, with adsorbed chromogens.
 These chromogens change color via reduction or oxidation.
 A passivator is used as the negative of the image to improve electrical performance.
 The insulator layer serves the purpose of increasing the contrast ratio and electrically separating the working electrode from the counter electrode.
 The counter electrode provides a high capacitance to counterbalance the charges inserted/extracted on the SEG electrode (and maintain charge neutrality in the overall device).
-Carbon is an example of charge reservoir film.
+Carbon is an example of a charge reservoir film.
 A conducting carbon layer is typically used as the conductive back contact for the counter electrode.
 In the last printing step, the porous monolith structure is overprinted with a liquid or polymer-gel electrolyte, dried, and then may be incorporated into various encapsulation or enclosures, depending on the application requirements.
 Displays are very thin, often 30 micrometers.
 The device can be switched on by applying an electrical potential to the transparent conducting substrate relative to the conductive carbon layer.
 This causes a reduction of viologen molecules (coloration) to occur inside the working electrode.
 By reversing the applied potential or providing a discharge path, the device bleaches.
 A unique feature of the electrochromic monolith is the relatively low voltage (around 1 Volt) needed to color or bleach the viologens.
 This can be explained by the small over- potentials needed to drive the electrochemical reduction of the surface adsorbed viologens/chromogens.